Tell Senate Republicans: Pass the Special Counsel Transparency Act

-Last year, the Senate Judiciary Committee passed legislation to protect Mueller from being fired without just cause.5 Senate Majority Leader Mitch McConnell refused to bring it to the floor for a vote, hiding behind the ridiculous excuse that he didn't think Trump would try to fire Mueller.6
+Last year, the Senate Judiciary Committee passed legislation to protect Mueller from being fired without just cause.4 Senate Majority Leader Mitch McConnell refused to bring it to the floor for a vote, hiding behind the ridiculous excuse that he didn't think Trump would try to fire Mueller.5

-Up until now, it's been clear that Senate Republicans are either too afraid of Trump or too committed to protecting the Trump administration from the Mueller investigation.
+The risk of suppression of evidence and interference by the Trump Administration is too high.
+Up until now, it's clear that Senate Republicans are either too afraid of Trump or too committed to protecting the Trump administration from the Mueller investigation.
 That's why we need them to take a strong stance in defense of our democracy and pass the Special Counsel Transparency Act immediately.

 Let's ramp up the pressure and demand that Senate Republicans act now to pass the Special Counsel Transparency Act and protect our democracy.

 - Brian Murphy, "These Republicans co-wrote a bill to protect Mueller.
-Now they won’t push for it," The News & Observer, Aug.
-22, 2018.
+Now they won’t push for it."
+The News and Observer, Sept.
+25, 2018.

 - Lauren Gambino, "McConnell says he will not allow vote on bill protecting Mueller from firing," The Guardian, April 17, 2018.